Posts Tagged ‘State power’

 Oakland Park, Fl

 This installment of Unmasking Disappointment presents the first part of Chapter XII, “The Fourth Sign.”
-It covers §§ 1–9 under the heading Autocracy, laying out the conceptual and institutional framework necessary for the sections that follow.
+It covers §§ 1–9 under the heading Autocracy and lays out the conceptual and institutional framework necessary for the sections that follow.
 The chapter continues in subsequent installments, which address Venezuela (§§ 10–25) and The Asymmetry of Sanctions (§§ 26–34).

 *